jl-oclinux/SecWinBatchMode/dists/uninstall-kaspersky/README.md

 and that should be enough.

-There are two versions of the `uninstall-kaspersky` file, one uses the `swmb.ps1` engine and the other one uses the minimum while being independent (standalone).
+There are two versions of the `uninstall-kaspersky` file, one uses the `swmb.ps1` engine (integrated) and the other one uses the minimum while being independent (standalone).
+The proposed Zip archive is independent of a SWMB installation and only includes the standalone script.

 ## More